 with this posture despite commonly held beliefs in the exercise

-Even the idea flexibility exercise decreasing injury has been
+Even the idea that flexibility exercise decreases injury has

-questioned by recent studies and meta-analyses.
-See Stretching
+been questioned by recent studies and meta-analyses.
+See Stretching and Flexibility.

-and Flexibility.
-Certainly certain individuals may need to
+Certainly, certain individuals may need to improve their flexibility

-articulations.
-To suggest flexibility training should be prescribed
+flexibility, training should be prescribed over strength training

-and injury reduction.
-Just look up the studies listed below (see
+Just look up the studies listed below (see references) and the

 It is interesting that many orthopedic surgeons denounce certain